ssmehra7/erino-assign1/README.md

+Here’s the updated `README.md` with the Prisma commands placed after the database URL setup:

+---

 # Contact Management System

 This is a full-stack application for managing contacts, including functionalities like user authentication, contact creation, viewing, updating, and deletion.
 It is built using **Express.js** for the backend and **React.js** for the frontend.